ChristianPick/NETN-COM/NETN-COM.md

 ## Purpose
 The purpose of the NETN COM module is to provide a standard way to exchange data related to Communication Networks and the status och communication links.
 The main objective is to provide a generic model that represents the status of communication links.

-## Terms & Definitions
-To avoid misunderstanding or -interpretation the following definition of terms used in this description of the NETN-FOM module are used:
-* Entity: A entity is either a physical or an aggregated entity in the RPR-FOM.
-* Communication network: A group of nodes exchanging messages using a uniqly named logical network which is independent from the physical implementation used.
-A communication network is the foundation of a common shared information space.
-* Node: The representation of a unit in the NETN-COM module.
-A node describes the relation of an entity to all communication network it uses and the network devices used to establish a connection to other nodes.
-* Network device: The technical device (e.g. radio or ethernet) connecting an entity to a physical network to participate in one or multiple communication networks.
-* Physical network: The physical medium used to implement the connection between nodes.
-* Link: The phyiscal connection between two nodes of a physical network.
-A link descibes the relationship between a transmitting and a receiving network device.
-* Connection: A connection describes the relationship of at least two nodes in a communication network which requested the capability to exchange messages.

 ## Introduction
 The COM module describes logical communication networks for information exchange between simulated (and real) entities (physical and aggregated).
 It distinguishes three layers as show in the figure below:
 * Application Layer: The topmost layer roughly corresponds to OSI layers 5-7.
 This is implemented by the simulations themselves and has therefore no specific objects in the NETN-COM object model besides the optional detailed definition of communication networks.
 Application uses communication networks of the NETN-COM module to exchange data via connections.
 (Blue classes in the figure)
 * Connection Layer: This roughly corresponds to OSI layers 3-4.
 This layer describes the connections associated to communication networks.
 Entities are represented by nodes which are connected to each other to build an information sharing space.
 (Green and red classes in the figure)
 * Link Layer: This roughly corresponds to OSI layers 1-2.
 This layer is used to define the link quality parameters between two nodes.
 (Yellow classes in the figure)

+### Concepts
+The following definition of terms are used in the NETN-FOM module:

+* **Entity:** A entity is either a simulated physical or an aggregated entity.
+* **Communication network:** A group of communication nodes exchanging messages using a uniqly named logical network which is independent from the physical implementation used.
+A communication network is the foundation of a common shared information space.
+* **Communication node:** The representation of the interface of a simulated entity to logical communication networks.
+A communication node describes the relation between an entity to all communication networks it uses and the network devices used to establish a connection to other communication nodes.
+* **Connection:** A connection describes the relationship of at least two communication nodes in a communication network.
+* **Network device:** The technical device (e.g. radio or ethernet) connecting an entity to a physical network to participate in one or more communication networks.
+* **Physical network:** The physical medium used to implement the connection between nodes.
+* **Link:** The physical connection between two nodes of a physical network.
+A link descibes the relationship between a transmitting and a receiving network device.

 <img src="./images/overview.png" width="85%"/>